frc2423/2013/driver_station/README.txt

 - Python 2.7
 - pynetworktables 2013.4 or above
-- PyGTK 2.24
+- PyGTK 2.24 and dependencies
 	- GTK+, GObject, GLib, etc
-- OpenCV 2.x (tested on 2.4.4), with FFMPEG wrappers for OpenCV
+- OpenCV 2.x (tested on 2.4.4) python bindings, with FFMPEG wrappers for OpenCV
 - NumPy (tested on 1.6 and 1.7)

 Windows specific install notes
 ------------------------------

 To connect to the camera, you must have the FFMPEG wrappers for OpenCV installed.
 On Windows, the wrapper is called opencv_ffmpeg244.dll, and must be installed in C:\Python27 .
 If it is not installed correctly, OpenCV will fail silently when trying to connect to the camera.

 You can install PyGTK from pygtk.org, but it is old and buggy.
 I have